jasmine-dragons/engaged/README.md

 ## How we built it

-_engagED_ was built by a mix of haxers from various backgrounds in frontend and backend roles.
+_engagED_ was built by a mix of hackers from various backgrounds in frontend and backend roles.
 We began by wireframing and designing our user workflows, and then iterated upon these designs to create a seamless experience.
 We used a variety of cutting-edge technologies in this platform, which are outlined below.

 ### Design and Wireframing